Becoming You With Julie

 5 from 1 vote

-Want more easy and delicious dips?
+Want more easy and delicious salsas?
 Try my cowboy caviar recipe, pico de gallo recipe with cucumber, or this charred chile de árbol salsa.

 Mango avocado salsa being mixed in a bowl.

 Salsa is one of those things that makes everything better.
-Tamales with creamy tomatillo salsa, enchiladas with chile rojo, Mexican guacamole, and freshly roasted salsa wrapped inside warm, homemade corn tortillas — I’m getting hungry just thinking about it!
+Tamales with creamy tomatillo salsa, roasted tomatoes salsa wrapped inside warm, homemade corn tortillas, and an authentic mexican guacamole recipe on the side.
+So good!

-One of my favorite ways to serve it is with tofu tacos and crispy vegan taquitos, tucked into lettuce cups, or spooned into grain bowls — and of course, scooping it straight from the bowl with tortilla chips.
+One of my favorite ways to serve this sweet and spicy mango salsa with avocado is with vegan tofu tacos or crispy vegan taquitos, tucked into lettuce cups, or spooned into grain bowls , and of course, straight from the bowl with tortilla chips.

 Jump to: